Registration of Cost Rental Tenancies

 The rent review notice must specify the date from which the new rent is to take effect.
 Where a tenancy agreement does not specify the frequency of rent reviews, then the anniversary of the commencement of the tenancy shall be the date the new rent set pursuant to the rent review, shall take effect.

-Please read our guidance note on cost rental tenancies for further information on rent setting and rent reviews.
+Please read our guidance note on cost rental tenancies for further information on rent setting and rent reviews that can be found in the Dowload section at the end of this page.